How to apply

 - NCAR and SIParCS embrace a work environment that is inclusive, diverse, and equitable.
 SIParCS is dedicated to enhancing the diversity of future high performance computing and scientific communities and sharing our science with a broader audience.
 Describe how you, based on your personal background and life experiences (including social, cultural, familial, educational, leadership or future plans, or other opportunities or challenges) will contribute to this community during and after participation in SIParCS.

-- Why you are interested in your chosen project.
+- Why you are interested in your chosen project (this response should be unique to each project you are applying to)

 - Your technical interests and skills that are not covered in your resume, CV, or transcript.